model313/Studies_NodeJS/03 Task Manager/readme.md

 ### ✨ Features
 - View all active tasks
 - Add new tasks to the list
-- Mark tasks as complete
+- Edit active tasks by updating the name or status
 - Delete tasks from the list
 - Built with full CRUD functionality